heig-vd-dai-course/heig-vd-dai-course/17-evaluation-2/PRESENTATION.md

 ## Rules

 No communication between students is allowed.

-ChatGPT, GitHub Copilot or any other AI assisted tools are not allowed during the evaluation.

 Cheating is not allowed.
 If you are caught cheating, you will get a 1 for the evaluation.